 - Jean Guo (Konexio), civil society

 Theme: Human Rights, Gender & Youth

-> On protection of digital data Jean highlighted the importance of creating solutions that take into account the possible dangers and risks associated with connectivity and how developers need to be made aware, through education and information, that devices and apps that they are developing can bring out solutions but can also collect information that can put lives in danger.
+On protection of digital data she highlighted the importance of creating solutions that take into account the possible dangers and risks associated with connectivity.
+She added that developers need to be made aware, through education and information, that devices and apps that they are developing can bring out solutions but can also collect information that can put lives in danger.

-> She concluded her contribution with the three Digital Rights that Konexio promotes:
+She concluded her contribution with the three Digital Rights that Konexio promotes:

-> – the right to information, the right to education and the right work and to open opportunities to those who were granted asylum to have the necessary skills for fully integration overcoming any professional, economic and social barriers
+- the right to work and to open opportunities to those who were granted asylum to have the necessary skills for fully integration overcoming any professional, economic and social barriers

-> - Are companies (such as Google) applying HR standards at the design level of new digital tools (Emi Danish Institute for HR)
+- Are companies (such as Google) applying HR standards at the design level of new digital tools (Emi Danish Institute for HR)